knlrvr/kanelariviere-new/posts/how-i-added-a-guestbook-to-my-portfolio.md

 I was looking for something to learn, and I'd found it.
 And it was a **dream** to work with.
 So, here's how I added a guestbook to my portfolio using Convex.

-##### Note
-> Most of this is the code I used to accomplish this with some brief descriptions.
-For more information, visit the [Convex Quickstart Guide](https://docs.convex.dev/quickstarts) or [Setting Up Convex & Clerk](https://docs.convex.dev/auth/clerk).
-Just about everything that I used to accomplish this can be found within the Convex documentation.

 ##

 ## Let's Dive In!